L1lith/Aquadux/README.md

 #### Methods
 ##### requirePipe
 Allows you to require a pipe from the filesystem, directly injecting it into the Aquadux instance.
 The pipe javascript file should export a function or an array of arguments (as if they were being used in createPipe).
+If no name is supplied the pipes name will default to the file's name (unless it's taken).
 Here's an Example Project

 /index.js
 ```js